Non-Standard Choice in Matching Markets: Mathematical Appendix and Proofs

 Recall that, from an institutional viewpoint there are no complementarities between individuals, so the priority order $\pi_s$ and capacity $q_s$ of an institution $s$ translate into a (partial order) preference over sets of individuals in a straightforward way.
 Formally, let $\succsim_s$ denote the preferences of institution $s$ over $2^I$, and $\succ_s$ denote strict preferences derived from it.
 We assume that college preferences are responsive.
 Formally, $\succsim_s$ is \textbf{responsive} (\cite{roth1985college}) if, \begin{enumerate}[(i)] \item for any $I' \subset I$ with $|I'|<q_s$ and any $i \in I \setminus I'$,

 \item for any $I' \subset I$ with $|I'|<q_s$ and any $i,i' \in I \setminus I'$,

 \end{enumerate}

-We say matching $\mu$ is \textbf{blocked by a coalition $T$} of individuals and institutions, if there exists another matching $\nu$ and coalition $T$, such that for all $i \in T$ and $s\in T$, \begin{enumerate}[(i)] \item $\nu(i) \in T$, \item $C_i(\{\nu(i),\mu(i) \})=\nu(i)$ for all $i \in T$, \item $\nu(s) \mathrel{\succ_s} \mu(s)$ for all $s \in T$, and \item if $j \in \nu(s)$, then $j \in T \cup \mu(s)$. \end{enumerate} The first condition states that every individual in $T$ who is matched by $\nu$ is matched to some institution in $T$.
+We say matching $\mu$ is \textbf{blocked by a coalition $T$} of individuals and institutions, if there exists another matching $\nu$ and coalition $T$, such that for all $i \in T$ and $s\in T$, \begin{enumerate}[(i)] \item $\nu(i) \in T$, \item $C_i(\nu(i) \cup\mu(i) )=\nu(i)$ for all $i \in T$, \item $\nu(s) \mathrel{\succ_s} \mu(s)$ for all $s \in T$, and \item if $j \in \nu(s)$, then $j \in T \cup \mu(s)$. \end{enumerate} The first condition states that every individual in $T$ who is matched by $\nu$ is matched to some institution in $T$.
 The second condition states that every individual in $T$ chooses its assignment under $\nu$ over her assignment under $\mu$.
 The third condition states that every institution in $T$ strictly prefers its set of individuals under $\nu$ to that under $\mu$.
 The last condition states that any new individual matched to an institution in the coalition must be a member of $T$.

 A \textbf{group stable} matching is one that is not blocked by any coalition.
-Pairwise stability is equivalent to group stability in the standard setup of many-to-one matching markets (see \cite{roth_sotomayor_1990}).
-The following result shows that the same result holds in our setup.
+Pairwise stability is equivalent to group stability in the standard setup of many-to-one matching markets (\cite{roth_sotomayor_1990}).
+The same result holds in our setup.

 \begin{prop} A matching is group stable if and only if it is stable. \end{prop} \begin{proof} Suppose $\mu$ is not stable due to an unacceptable individual (institution) assigned to an institution (individual), or a blocking pair.
 Then it is not group stable because it is blocked by the coalition consisting of the individual (institution), or the blocking pair respectively.